 High SES parents are able to evade school catchment area restrictions by moving into other catchment areas with better schools or by some illicit means like using false addresses (Boterman, 2019; McGinn & Ben-Porath, 2014).
 Considering the school choosing needs from parents, many countries adopt school choice policies that allow choosing schools across catchment areas, with the hope to promote school quality through competition (Hadderman, 2002; McGinn & Ben-Porath, 2014).
 However, such policies have been controversially debated since implementation.
 Some argue that they can improve the quality and equity of education, especially by allowing disadvantaged parents to choose schools across districts (Manno, Finn, Chester, & Bierlein, 1998; Viteritti, 2003).
 But more studies show that school choice policy exacerbates educational inequality because parents of different classes do not have the same ability to choose schools (Cheng, 2002).
 Parents who have the ability of school choice are highly educated with occupational prestige, compared to lower SES families forced to accept the school catchment assignment (Echols & Willms, 1992; Willms & Echols, 1993).
 Thus students from high SES families may benefit more from this education market of school choice (Robert, 2010).

-Attitudes towards education also matter towards school choice.
+Attitudes towards education also matter towards school choice, albeit restricted by available resources.
 Middle-class parents are found to regard education as a negotiable system, while working class parents just accept the school arrangement (Webber & Butler, 2007; Willis, 1977).
 Lower class parents may not be aware of the benefits of education, as they have not benefitted much from education themselves.
-However, Chin and Phillips (2004) argue that parents of different SES all have high educational expectations for children and apply similar parenting strategies, but disadvantaged families are restricted by a lack of resources, which means it is not attitudes but the range of available options that matters (Boterman, 2019).
+However, Chin and Phillips (2004) argue that parents of different SES all have high educational expectations for children and apply similar parenting strategies, but disadvantaged families are restricted by a lack of resources, which means it is not attitudes but rather attitudes in the context of the range of available options that matters (Boterman, 2019).
 In summary, different attitudes and abilities between parents of different SES affect children’s chances of good schooling.

 2.3 School access in the Taiwanese context

 The education system of Taiwan provides a crucial case to explore how urbanization and parental SES act together predicting unequal school access opportunities.
-Taiwan has implemented nine-year education since 1968.
+Taiwan has implemented nine-year centrally controlled education since 1968.
 With compulsory education until middle school, the government aims to ensure equal opportunities (Ministry of Education, 2020b).
-Although from the late 1980s to the early 1990s, Taiwan relaxed central government control and enhanced the local autonomy on education under the influence of neo-liberal ideology (Mao, 2015), public middle schools still dominate, with recent statistics showing that 98.2% of middle schools are public (Ministry of Education, 2020a).
+Although from the late 1980s to the early 1990s, Taiwan relaxed central government control and enhanced the local autonomy of education under the influence of neo-liberal ideology (Mao, 2015), public middle schools still dominate, with recent statistics showing that 98.2% of middle schools are public (Ministry of Education, 2020a).
 Public schools are mainly financed by local governments (L.-J. Chen, 2006).
 The central government only provides financial subsidies if local educational funds are not up to the national standards, in order to ensure equal conditions for public middle schools in all regions.
 Such a system would theoretically ensure similar funding and qualities among public schools.
 Nevertheless, studies show that the disparity in economic development across Taiwan leads to a large financial inequality in education (L.-J. Chen, 2006).
 Local educational spending in urbanized areas is much higher than in less urbanized areas (L.-J. Chen & Chen, 2013).